MohammedZ666/LPS/README.md

 * Get a brief overview of local position system
 * Understand the specific methodology chosen for this local postitioning system
 * Learn about the basic capabilties of ESP32 chips
-* Understand the implementation procedure of the methodology chosen
+* Understand the implementation of the methodology chosen
 * Understand the code for Master and Slave ESP32 chips
 * Observe and analyze the efficiency, accuracy and, cost-effectiveness of such a system
 * Compare it with modern local positioning systems